carl-anders/slimevr-wrangler/README.md

 * Rotation tracking is bad! - Yup, sorry.
 In the future there will be settings to help fine tune the tracking.
 I suggest binding a button to reset.
 * It stops tracking when I turn around! - Bluetooth does not have a good range, you might have better luck with a different bluetooth adapter.
-* It crashes when I reconnect the Joy-Con! - Yeah, working on fixing this.
-You'll just have to restart the SlimeVR Wrangler program.
 * Probably more.

 ### My Joy-Con's are connected in the Windows bluetooth menu but won't show up!